LEARN

 Global Warming Potential (GWP) is a measurement that provides the carbon equivalent (CO2e) impact of a product throughout its life cycle.

-It can be measured with carbon uptake, or without carbon uptake.
+It can be measured with or without carbon uptake.

-Global Warming Potential (GWP) with Carbon Uptake essentially accounts for carbon sequestration and biogenic carbon emissions throughout the life cycle of products made with renewable resources.
+Global Warming Potential (GWP) with Carbon Uptake accounts for carbon sequestration and biogenic carbon emissions, in addition to anthropogenic emissions, throughout the life cycle of a product.

-Carbon sequestration is the capturing, removal and storage of CO2 from the earth’s atmosphere.
+Carbon sequestration is the capturing, removal and storage of carbon dioxide (CO2) from the earth’s atmosphere.

 Why GWP Should Not be the Only Environmental Consideration – Especially for Compost EOL

 Global Warming Potential (GWP) with Carbon Uptake is a valuable LCA indicator used to understand carbon impacts of different products and processes.
-However, additional considerations should be applied if attempting to use this indicator as a decision-making tool across a variety of raw materials, especially as related to compost as an end-of-life scenario for plant-based raw materials.
+However, additional considerations should be applied when using this indicator as a decision-making tool across a variety of raw materials, especially as it relates to compost as an end-of-life scenario for plant-based raw materials.

 What environmental impacts does GWP with CO2 Uptake not include?

-• Climate benefits of producing compost from food and compostable products, ultimately harnessing embedded resources to create compost rather than ‘wasting’ them in a landfill.
-Benefits include:
+• Climate benefits of producing compost from food and compostable products, ultimately harnessing embedded resources to create compost rather than ‘wasting’ them in a landfill.7 Benefits include7:

 • Improved soil health